harshil-garg/ECE458-Group-Project/README.md

 | comment | **Optional**.
 The new comment about the SKU. | String |

 #### Delete SKU
 * Allows the user to delete an existing SKU.
-When deleting a SKU that exists in a manufacturing goal, the SKU will be removed from that goal
+When deleting a SKU that exists in a manufacturing goal, the SKU will be removed from that goal.
 **URL**: ```POST / api/skus/delete```

 **Parameters**